-As an instructional designer, I’m always trying to make my eLearning courses more interesting, effective, and engaging.
+As instructional designers, we’re always trying to make our eLearning courses more interesting, effective, and engaging.

-But with a mountain of content to produce, tight deadlines, and a small budget, where do you even start?
+But with a mountain of content to produce, tight deadlines, and a small budget, where do we even start?

 That’s why I decided to ask the leading eLearning industry experts to share their single best tip for creating engaging learning.

 Their responses are awesome and can be summarized into ten practical tips:

 - Make the content relevant to the job

 - Add context to show the material in action

 - Incorporate media to create visual interest

 - Incite emotion to connect on a deeper level